junxit/us-congress-bills-113/metadata.md

 - 2014-09-10 — Motion to reconsider laid on the table Agreed to without objection.
 - 2014-09-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 2 (Roll no. 492). (text: CR 9/8/2014 H7252)
 - 2014-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 2 (Roll no. 492).(text: CR 9/8/2014 H7252)
+- 2014-09-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.